dmlc/dgl/examples/pytorch/graphsage/README.md

 ### PyTorch Lightning for node classification

 Train w/ mini-batch sampling for node classification with PyTorch Lightning on OGB-products.
-Works with both single GPU and multiple GPUs:
+It requires PyTorch Lightning 2.0.1.
+It works with both single GPU and multiple GPUs:

 ```bash
 python3 lightning/node_classification.py